MIRI Target Acquisition

 See also: Understanding Exposure Times

-Individual target acquisition frames are only stored in onboard memory during the duration of the integration and target acquisition algorithm (i.e., frames are not saved on the solid state secorder).
-Since onboard memory can only store the equivalent of 10 full frames of MIRI data at a time, target acquisition in FAST Mode can be limited to a shorter exposure time than desired by the user.
+Individual target acquisition groups need to be stored in onboard memory to be processed by the target acquisition algorithm.
+Since onboard memory can only store the equivalent of 10 full frame groups of MIRI data at a time, target acquisition in un-grouped FAST mode is limited to a maximum exposure time that might be shorter than desired by the user.

-For MIRI target acquisition only, the FASTGRPAVG readout mode is available to users to allow for longer exposure times by averaging a given number of frames together as a group.
-For example, FASTGRPAVG8 averages 8 frames together, so your maximum integration is 8 times longer than in FAST Mode.
+For MIRI target acquisition only, the following FASTGRPAVG modes are available to users to allow for longer exposure times.
+This is done by averaging a given number of MIRI frames together in the ISIM FPAP (Focal Plane Array Processor) as a group.

 Mid-InfraRed Instrument (MIRI) Target Acquisition Strategies and Use Cases